Seal of Biliteracy

 What is the Seal of Biliteracy?

 Connecticut adopted the “Seal of Biliteracy” in 2017 in order to recognize high school graduates who are proficient in English and one or more other languages.
 Our state was the 28th to adopt this national program.
-Currently, 49 states and Washington DC have approved a statewide Seal of Biliteracy.
+Currently, all 50 states and Washington, DC have approved a statewide Seal of Biliteracy.

 Glastonbury Public Schools

-161 GHS seniors receiving the seal in the 2023-20234school year, across thirteen languages.
+157 GHS seniors receiving the seal in the 2023-2024 school year, across twelve languages.
 This is one of the highest numbers for a school district in our state.

 Biliteracy vs. Bilingualism